oneapi-src/SYCLomatic/docs/dev_guide/migration/debug-with-codepin.rst

     Result[3]: (2, 3, 4)
     */

-The example CUDA code has an issue in the cudaMemcpy() before the vectorAdd kernel call, the size to be copied is hard coded as ``vectorSize * 12`` instead of ``vectorSize * sizeof(int3)`` which causes incorrect behavior of the migrated SYCL program because ``int3`` will be migrated to ``sycl::int3`` and the size of ``sycl::int3`` is 16 bytes not 12 bytes.
+The example CUDA code has an issue in the cudaMemcpy() before the vectorAdd kernel call: the size to be copied is hard coded as ``vectorSize * 12`` instead of ``vectorSize * sizeof(int3)`` , which causes incorrect behavior of the migrated SYCL program.
+This is because ``int3`` will be migrated to ``sycl::int3`` and the size of ``sycl::int3`` is 16 bytes, not 12 bytes.

-To debug the issue, user can migrate the CUDA program with CodePin enabled.
+To debug the issue, the user can migrate the CUDA program with CodePin enabled.
 .. code-block:: bash
    dpct example.cu --enable-codepin